JasemDuncan/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# WEBPACK BOILERPLATE
+# Leaderboard

-> This is a template to start a JS project using webpack.
+> This is an app where you can check and submits scores usings APIs.

 ![screenshot](./app_screenshot.png)